 The best way to see the one-horned rhino is up close – and high – from the back of an elephant.
 And a big part of the Kaziranga story is about elephants.
 Wild ones in the game preserve, and tame ones who carry passengers while the driver, or mahout, sits on the elephant’s neck.
-At first I was wary – tamed suggested abused, like elephants in the circus.
+At first I was wary – tamed suggested abused.
 But in the land of the elephant-headed Hindu god, Ganesh, elephants are regarded with a certain reverence; these elephants, at least, are treated decently and not overworked.
 Young ones keep close to their mothers, some trotting after them on the rhino-viewing rides.

 It starts at five and six in the morning; when everything, including the distant Himalayas, are covered in mist.
 There are several tourist lodges and guesthouses in the area.
 I stayed at the Aranya, large and somewhat spartan.
 I awoke to the soft knock on the door and was served tea.
 Then I was driven to the outskirts of the preserve.
 Except for one British bird watcher I was the only non-Indian. .We waited around while the elephants, looking ghostly in the dim light, were saddled.
 Then we walked up the stairs onto a bare concrete viewing platform and climbed onto the elephant’s back.
 It felt like a very large horse – with a very primitive saddle.